Arunprakash-A/self_references/README.md

 quantization schemes may diverge from the ones used in previous steps with subtle discrepancies

 3. [Solving Math Word Problems](https://aclanthology.org/D17-1088.pdf)
-    - **Comment:** Reasoning models are not just for solving complex mathematical equations, it is a foundational skill that enables the adoptation of LLMs in many areas which requires strong reasoning to make decisions.
+    - **Comment:** Reasoning models are not just for solving complex mathematical equations; it is a foundational skill that enables the adoption of LLMs in many areas that require strong reasoning to make decisions.
     - Math word problems form a natural abstraction to a range of quantitative reasoning skills that are often required of an autonomous agent to behave intelligently, such as understanding financial news, calculating change in everyday transactions, and analyzing productivity in an organization.
 Solving such problems remains a key challenge for artificial intelligence (AI) today, as they involve recognizing how goals, entities and quantities in the real-world map into a mathematical formalization - [source](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1184/reports/6866023.pdf)).